IanWold/ianwold.github.io/Site/Posts/book_blub_1-2024.md

 ;;;
 {
-	"title": "Book Club 1/2024: What is a Software Architect?", "description": "Just a few thoughts on the title \"Software Architect\"", "date": "24 January 2024",
+	"title": "Book Club 1/2024: What is a Software Architect?", "description": "A few meandering and maybe unhelpful thoughts on the title \"Software Architect\"", "date": "24 January 2024",
 	"contents": false,
 	"hero": "photo-1672309558498-cfcc89afff25",